BattGenie/battdb/README.md

     docker-compose --env-file .env up -d
     ```

 4. Wait for Docker Compose to complete, and the `BattDB` database has been successfully deployed.
+The data for the database will be stored in the directory `assets/Docker/data`.